alexjamesdesign/dare-dream-discover-lynn/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

-* Fields that do not actually save data should no longer appear in the include/exclude fields list for the store submission action.
+* Fields that do not actually save data should no longer appear in the include/exclude fields list for the record submission action.
 * Improved performance of our Add Form modal in the post editor.
 * Resolved an issue that sometimes caused the Submissions page to display as a white screen.

 *Changes:*

-* (GDPR) Fields excluded by the store submission action will now show their values as (redacted) in the edit submission screen, rather than displaying nothing.
+* (GDPR) Fields excluded by the record submission action will now show their values as (redacted) in the edit submission screen, rather than displaying nothing.
 * (GDPR) The delete data request action now includes a setting to specify anonimization of Ninja Forms data, rather than full deletion.
 * (GDPR) Fields now have a setting to specify if they are personally identifiable data.
 * Registered a cleanup process to take care of some outdated and unnecessary data we have been storing in various data records.